 Parents, be good role models for your children.
 Always wear your seat belt - every trip - no matter where you are sitting and regardless of the time of day.
 Don't hand over the car keys to your young drivers unless that they promise to always wear their belts and to insist that their friends buckle up too.Contact Us for Help With any Vehicle Accident

 The Law Offices of Diana Santa Maria, P.A. has extensive experience in representing victims who have been injured in car accidents and other vehicle accidents.
 You may be eligible for compensation if the accident was due to someone's negligence.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to get you the compensation that you and your family deserve.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to get you the compensation that you and your family deserve.
 You can reach us at (954) 434-1077 or contact us via the website.